Woodward Addresses Criticism That He Should've Detailed Trump Interviews Earlier

 By March, Woodward told NPR, the virus was clearly an "American problem" too.

 "And so I'm asking the question, what did the president know, when did he know it, and how did he know it?
-And I worked for two and a half months to find out and it was finally in May when I discovered that there was this meeting, Jan.
+And I worked for 2 1/2 months to find out and it was finally in May when I discovered that there was this meeting, Jan.
 28, in the Oval Office."

 That January meeting is the opening scene of Rage, in which Woodward says national security adviser Robert O'Brien tells Trump that the coronavirus would be the "biggest national security threat you face in your presidency."